Robert Marchand (cyclist): Cycling career

 He returned to cycling in 1978 and continued training after his 100th birthday.
 In February 2012, he set a world record in one-hour track cycling in the over-100 age group at 24.250 km.
 He improved this record to 26.927 km in January 2014.

 On 4 January 2017, he set a world record in one-hour track cycling in the over-105 age group, covering 22.547 km in one hour, and the 105 year old centenarian declared: "I could have done better, if I had seen the 10-minute warning card, otherwise I would have pedalled slightly faster".

 At the age of 105 he was recognised as the world's oldest competitive cyclist by Guinness World Records.

-Marchand put his remarkable fitness and longevity down to a diet consisting of: lots of fruit and vegetables, a little meat, not too much coffee – and an hour a day on the cycling home-trainer.
+Marchand put his fitness and longevity down to a diet consisting of: lots of fruit and vegetables, a little meat, not too much coffee – and an hour a day on the cycling home-trainer.

 After he turned 106 Marchand's doctors advised him to stop competing for world records.
 He obliged, but refused to quit racing completely.
 In early February 2018, Marchand completed a 4,000-meter race in the same stadium where he made his last record.

 Marchand celebrated his 107th birthday by going for a 20-kilometre bike ride in the Ardèche.

 After his 108th birthday Marchand stopped riding bikes outdoors due to hearing loss.

+Physiology

+Marchand's physiological capacity was the subject of scientific study during the final decade of his life.
+Between the ages of 101 and 103, researchers found that his VO2 max increased by 13%, from 31 to 35 ml/kg/min, while his peak power output increased from 90 to 125 watts.
+This improvement was attributed to a polarized training regimen consisting of 80% low-intensity mileage and 20% high-intensity work.

+These findings were popularized by Dr. Peter Attia in his 2023 book Outlive: The Science and Art of Longevity.
+Attia cites Marchand as evidence that aerobic capacity remains "plastic" and can be significantly improved even past the age of 100, noting that Marchand's aerobic capacity at 103 was comparable to that of a healthy, sedentary 50-year-old.